LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/Functions/Lambda/Captures.md

 ### Lambda Captures

+Naming a local variable in the lambda’s square brackets is called capturing the variable’s value.
+If you do not capture a variable, you cannot use it in the lambda, so the lambda would be able to use only its function parameters.

 Lambda captures inject objects into the lambda.

 Unlike nested blocks, where any identifier defined in an outer block is accessible in the scope of the nested block, lambdas can only access specific kinds of identifiers: global identifiers, entities that are known at compile time, and entities with static storage duration.
 This is where the capture clause becomes useful.